xingyingwang/smart_contracts/week-3-tutorial.md

 Now we are going to generate our own key-pair and share it (you will need to work with someone to do this task)

 * 2.A) Generate a key pair
-* 2.B) Export the public key, and share it on the shared module document under column E, and share your key fingerprint under column F https://docs.google.com/spreadsheets/d/1LCAhbi894bGQQcT1-xw_WcshNtiXmSF47Ei797kC790/edit#gid=0
+* 2.B) Export the public key, and share it on the shared module document under column E, and share your key fingerprint under column F on the module document that can be found on ELE
 * 2.C) Sign a message -- it can be anything you want (keep it acceptable!) -- and publish the signed message under column G, have a colleague verify your message
 * 2.D) Encrypt a message to a colleague of your choice -- it can be anything you want (keep it acceptable!) -- and answer the questions:
   * What process do you have to take to encrypt the message?